HermanMartinus/justsketchme-frontend/docs.md

 Props can be modified using the [gizmos](#gizmos) in the bottom right corner.
 The props can be scaled along certain planes, moved around, and rotated according to the specific function of the prop.

+## Attaching props to characters

+Props can be attached to any joint on a character (eg: attaching a sword to a hand) so they move/scale together when posed or transformed.
+This can be done by tapping and holding on the prop, then selecting the joint to attach it to, or using the <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#crosshair" /></svg></span> button in the tabs on the left.

+Once you select a joint, you can move the prop to the joint by following the prompt, or leave it as is.

 ### Images as props

 Images can be uploaded and used as props.
 Select the upload image <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#upload" /></svg></span> button in the top left and select an image from your device to upload.
 Note that no images larger than 2mb are allowed.